sambit-giri/ska_eor_inference/WST_LoS/README.md

 The file `PS_2D_Window_Functions_z8_z9.npz` contains the 2D wavelet set $\{\psi_\lambda\}$, where $\lambda$ denotes the central‑wavenumber scale.

+We now outline the statistics used in the script `compute_statistic_WST_Ian.py`, for all the simulated lightcones (Fiducial and changes in the different parameterS) with the three SKA cases applied.
 ---

 ## 1. First‑layer Scattering Coefficients